 And living your life on purpose!

 Are you kidding?
-So homeschooling isn’t just about creating a school in the four walls in your home?
+So homeschooling isn’t just about creating a school in the four walls of your home?

-There are so many benefits to this homeschool lifestyle, so much freedom, so much opportunity to become more you, to live your life on purpose and encourage your kids to do that too that how could you NOT homeschool your kids?
+There are so many benefits to this homeschool lifestyle, so much freedom, so much opportunity to become more you, to live your life on purpose, and encourage your kids to do that too how could you NOT homeschool your kids?

 So should you homeschool your kids?

 I’m gonna say YES!